-As soon as you look deeper into FPV flying, you will realize not only there are many brands of equipment you can choose from, there are also a range of different FPV radio frequencies available.
+As soon as you look deeper into FPV flying, you will realize not only there are many different brands of equipment you can choose from, there are also a whole range of different FPV radio frequencies available.

 Radio Frequencies for FPV